Robert Scales, 1st Baron Scales

-Lord Robert de Scales was a Knight Templar and loyal supporter of Edward I in his campaigns in Wales, Scotland, France and Flanders.
+Lord Robert de Scales (died 1304) was a Knight Templar and loyal supporter of Edward I in his campaigns in Wales, Scotland, France and Flanders.
 In 1299 he, and his heirs, were bestowed with the title, Baron Scales and were henceforth known as 'Lord Scales'.
-Robert died in 1304.
+He was a signatory of the Baron's Letter to Pope Boniface VIII in 1301.

 Welsh Invasion

 In 1277 Robert accompanied Henry de Lacy, Earl of Lincoln, in Edward I's first mass invasion of Wales to quash a rebellion by Llywelyn ap Gruffudd, Prince of Wales.
 The successful invasion led to the Treaty of Aberconwy, confining Llywelyn's authority to the west of the River Conwy.

 The Continent

 In March 1287 Robert left England for the English-owned Gascony, however, it was a short stay and by Jun 1287 he had been posted to Wales.

 Shortly before April 1298 Robert served in Flanders, perhaps accompanying the king when suing for peace with Philip IV of France.

 Barony

 In 1299 Robert and his heirs were granted the title Baron Scales and he was summoned to Parliament from 1299-1305.